Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 5. Enter a name in the *Name* field.

-    > [Info] The entered name equals the name of the QuickSelect element that will be displayed in POS.
+    > [Info] The entered name equals the name of the QuickSelect element that will be displayed in Venuo POS.

 6. If desired, enter a key in the *Key* field.
 <!---Link war tot.
 Gibt es das noch?